rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 -   Knowledge is power [^RepublicV477]
 -   Perception is _not_ knowledge [^Theaetetus186]

+>   I myself do not have the answer when I perplex others, but I am more
+>   perplexed than anyone when I cause perplexity in others.
+So now I do not
+>   know what virtue is; perhaps you knew before you contacted me, but now you
+>   are certainly like one who does not know.
+Nevertheless, I want to examine
+>   and seek together with you what it may be. [^Meno80d]

 -   Knowledge = Justified True Belief (JTB)

 >   SOCRATES: Then suppose a jury has been justly persuaded of some matter which